b-mitch/buymystuff/README.md

 ### Requirements
 The following packages and programs are required for the app to work.
 - PostgreSQL - download from the Postgres site [here](https://www.postgresql.org/)
-- Node.js v16.18.0+ - download from the Node site [here] (https://nodejs.org/en)
+- Node.js v16.18.0+ - download from the Node site [here](https://nodejs.org/en)

-Remember to install all package.json dependencies with npm install (See step 4 in Usage)
+Remember to install all package.json dependencies with npm install in both the main folder and the view folder (See step 4 in Usage)

 ## Additional Notes